Artificial Intelligence and Human Rights

 Univ.-Prof. Dr. Erika de Wet

-Professor of International Law, University of Graz
+Deputy Chair of the Working Group, Professor of International Law, University of Graz

 Univ.-Prof. Dr. Nikolaus Forgó